Oudtshoorn: Wine

-Oudtshoorn is the start of the Route 62 wine route.
-Some of the best South African Port style wines are produced in the area surrounding Oudsthoorn.
+Oudtshoorn is part of the Route 62 wine route.
+Award-winning South African Port style wines are produced in the area surrounding Oudsthoorn.

 Tourism

 Tourist information

-Oudtshoorn and De Rust are managed by Greater Oudtshoorn Tourism, whose tourism office is centrally situated in Voortrekker Road, next to the CP Nel Museum.
+Oudtshoorn and De Rust are managed by Oudtshoorn & De Rust Tourism, whose tourism office is centrally situated in Voortrekker Road, next to the CP Nel Museum.

 Tourist attractions

 Tourist attractions in Oudtshoorn and the surrounding areas include: